nasser/magic/README.md

 Strategy
 --------
-MAGIC consumes AST nodes from the [`clojure.tools.analyzer.clr`](https://github.com/nasser/tools.analyzer.clr).
+MAGIC consumes AST nodes from [`clojure.tools.analyzer.clr`](https://github.com/nasser/tools.analyzer.clr).
 It turns those AST nodes into [MAGE](https://github.com/nasser/mage) byte code to be compiled into executable MSIL.
-By using the existing ClojureCLR reader and `clojure.tools.analyzer`, we avoid rewriting most of what is already a high performance, high quality code.
-By using MAGE byte code, we are granted the full power of Clojure to reason about generating byte code from Clojure forms.
+By using the existing ClojureCLR reader and building on [`clojure.tools.analyzer`](https://github.com/clojure/tools.analyzer), we avoid rewriting most of what is already a high performance, high quality code.
+By using MAGE, we are granted the full power of Clojure to reason about generating byte code without withholding any functionality of the CLR.

 ### Symbolizers
 Clojure forms are turned into MAGE byte code using *symbolizers*.
 A symbolizer is a function that transforms a single AST node into MAGE byte code.
 For example, a static property like [`DateTime/Now`](https://msdn.microsoft.com/en-us/library/system.datetime.now(v=vs.110).aspx) would be analyzed by [`clojure.tools.analyzer.clr`](https://github.com/nasser/tools.analyzer.clr) into a hash map with a `:property` containing the correct [`PropertyInfo`](https://msdn.microsoft.com/en-us/library/system.reflection.propertyinfo(v=vs.110).aspx) object.
 The symbolizer looks like this: